Particular/docs.particular.net/nservicebus/operations/async-analyzer.md

 ### Treat warnings as errors

 The C# compiler already contains a set of inspections which can warn about incorrect usage of `async` and task based APIs.
-We recommend to treat these warnings as errors to ensure they are not missed accidentally.
+It is recommend to treat these warnings as errors to ensure they are not missed accidentally.
 This feature can be enabled by the project settings or by adding `<TreatWarningsAsErrors>true</TreatWarningsAsErrors>` to the `csproj` file directly.